anug7/udacity_cppnd/tetris_game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Tetris Game

 This is a Repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 I have chosen TetrisGame as my final project.